TheLartians/Glue/Readme.md

 ## Limitations

 - No support for pointer or optional arguments in callbacks (yet)
-- Class bindings aren't as sophisticated as native bindings such as [sol2](https://github.com/ThePhD/sol2)
+- Class bindings aren't as sophisticated as other libraries bindings such as [sol2](https://github.com/ThePhD/sol2)
-- There is an overhead through the additional abstraction layer (but hey, we're using a scripting language!)
+- There is a small overhead through the additional abstraction layer compared to native bindings

 ## Usage